 Obviously, I have two options, one is a free blogging platform, and another is a self-hosted blogging platform.
 Suppose I can start my blog just for pizza’s money, then why I will start my blog on a free platform where I don’t have any rights.

 Do you like pizza?
 If yes, comment down your best pizza moment.
-Everything has its pros and cons, and you should know it.
+Everything has its pros and cons, and you should know them.

 Here it is.